There are many income-producing assets you can invest in to earn passive income now while building long-term wealth.

 Why we like it: Long-term income potential, rising scarcity can increase the investment value

-Another way to earn steady passive income is by lending money directly to individuals.
+Another income producing asset is lending money directly to individuals.
 You assume more risk but can earn more interest as you avoid the bank.
 Most peer-to-peer loans have a three-year or five-year repayment term.

 LendingClub is one of the largest peer lending platforms.
 You can start lending with a $1,000 minimum deposit and buy $25 notes from multiple borrowers.